HARDENING YOUR HOME

 - Ensure that all combustible items are removed from underneath your deck.

-Patio Cover: Use the same ignition resistance materials for patio coverings as a roof.
+Use the same ignition-resistant* materials for patio coverings as a roof.

-Chimney: Cover your chimney and stovepipe outlets with a non-combustible screen.
-Use metal screen material with openings no smaller than 3/8 inch and no larger than 1/2 inch to prevent embers from escaping and igniting a fire.
+Cover your chimney and stovepipe outlets with a non-combustible screen.
+Use metal screen material with openings no smaller than 3/8-inch and no larger than 1/2-inch to prevent embers from escaping and igniting a fire.

 - Install weather stripping around and under the garage door to prevent embers from blowing in.

 - Store all combustible and flammable liquids away from ignition sources.